 Afarin Niasari was detained by IRGC agents at the Tehran airport in late July 2016 as she was about to board a flight to attend a family wedding abroad.
 The agents told her to call her husband and ask him to come to the airport.
-When he arrived, he was also arrested and both were taken to Iran’s notorious Evin Prison.
+When he arrived, he was also arrested, and both were taken to Iran’s notoriously brutal Evin Prison.

 The following day, the couple was brought in handcuffs to their home, where agents took down hanging works of art, smashing some of them in the yard while confiscating others.
-They were then taken to their art gallery, where agents destroyed or and impounded more of their artwork
+They were then taken to their art gallery, where agents destroyed or impounded their artwork.

-The legal proceedings and Iranian media have not mentioned that Vafadari is Zoroastrian, and therefore not subject to Islamic laws on alcohol and mixed gatherings.
+The legal proceedings and Iranian media have not noted that Vafadari is Zoroastrian, and therefore is not subject to Islamic laws prohibiting alcohol and mixed-sex gatherings.
 Under Iran’s constitution, Zoroastrians, Jews, and Christians “are free to perform their religious rites and ceremonies, and to act according to their own canon in matters of personal affairs and religious education.”
-Karan's U.S. based sister, Kateh Vafadari added in a letter to the Supreme Leader: “In our faith and traditions, parties can be mixed.
+Karan's U.S.-based sister, Kateh Vafadari, added in a letter to Iran’s Supreme Leader: “In our faith and traditions, parties can be mixed.
 At the same time, we respect other religious traditions, such as Shiism, where men and women guests are in separate quarters.”

-Kateh Vafadari stated that Karan and Afarin were initially held in solitary confinement for a month at Evin Prison’s Ward 2-A, which is controlled by the IRGC’s intelligence organization, and later transferred to a group holding cell.
-Intelligence officials interrogated Afarin and pressured her to spy for them on the international art community, including all her friends and even her husband.
+Kateh Vafadari stated that Karan and Afarin were initially held in solitary confinement for a month at Evin Prison’s Ward 2-A, which the IRGC’s intelligence organization controls, and later transferred to a group holding cell.
+Intelligence officials interrogated Afarin and pressured her to spy for them on the international art community, including her friends and even her husband.
 When she refused, she was thrown back into solitary confinement.

-The Vafadari family were able to visit Karan and Afarin in prison several times.
+The Vafadari family was able to visit Karan and Afarin in prison several times.
 IRGC intelligence agents repeatedly promised family members that the couple would soon go free, but the two remained imprisoned.
-In the letter Kateh wrote to the Supreme Leader, she said that the jailed couple has been subjected to “extortion, property seizure, and national security threats” ever since their arrest.
-For months, the Vafadaris were held without being charged, and they were subjected to repeated interrogations, denied legal counsel, and placed repeatedly back in solitary confinement.
+In the letter Kateh wrote to the Supreme Leader, she said that the jailed couple had been subjected to “extortion, property seizure, and national security threats” ever since their arrest.
+For months, the Vafadaris were held without being charged, and they were subjected to repeated interrogations, denied legal counsel, and repeatedly placed back in solitary confinement.

 Charges, Trial, and Sentencing